intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/install.md

 BigDL-Nano can be installed using pip and we recommend installing BigDL-Nano in a conda environment.

-You can install bigdl-nano along with some dependencies specific to PyTorch or Tensorflow using the following commands.
+You can select bigdl-nano along with some dependencies specific to PyTorch or Tensorflow using the following panel.

 ```eval_rst
 .. raw:: html